Matthew-Mitchell/dsp/04-set_up_repo.md

 ![gst](img/git_status.png)

+Ok now I'm editing this .md file on my local computer.
+Afterwards I'm going to stage this version and eventually commit it to the repository which will in turn be synced and shared with github through a pull request....I think.

 This means that you have **modified** the files that appear there.
 This is what is called the **staging** area.
 Any files you modify will appear here.